Quick summary

 What other options you have

-The techniques presented above are typically applied to the data sets that contain personal data.
-It means that you’ll need to collect consents to use it anyway.
+The techniques above are typically applied to datasets that already contain personal data, which means you still need consent to collect it in the first place.

 Disadvantages of data anonymization